-Contingent Destruction Order (Non-prohibited dogs - Dangerous Dogs Act 1991) We are making a contingent destruction order in respect of
+Contingent Destruction Order (Non-prohibited dogs - Dangerous Dogs Act 1991)

+(Non-profibited dogs - Dangerous Dogs Act 1991) We are making a contingent destruction order in respect of [insert name/description of dog(s)].
 We are satisfied that [insert name/description of dog(s)] does not constitute a danger to public safety.

-This is because

-State your reasons based on the following non-exhaustive list:
+This is because [State your reasons based on the following non-exhaustive list: • The incident - the degree of harm caused by the dog's behaviour.

-- The incident the degree of harm caused by the dog's behaviour. - Past behaviour of the dog is this an isolated incident or have there been previous warnings or incidents? - Owner's character is the owner a fit and proper person to own this particular dog?]
+- Past behaviour of the dog is this an isolated incident or have there been previous warnings or incidents? - Owner's character is the owner a fit and proper person to own this particular dog?]